Loading Events

 Participants will:

-• map their early survival adaptations around both love and money
+• start to map their early survival adaptations around both love and money

 • begin tracking somatic responses to financial and relational stress